Airbus-backed Islamic leasing fund signs maiden deal

 "We see demand for the A320 and A330 families, and potentially later on the A350," said Ghodbane, adding that the fund would consider deals for Airbus's largest jet, the A380, for longer lease tenors.

-The fund, which exclusively finances Airbus aircraft for clients in the Middle East, Asia and Africa, was launched in June with seed capital from Airbus and the Jeddah-based Islamic Development Bank [ISDBA.UL].
+The fund, which exclusively finances Airbus aircraft for clients in the Middle East, Asia and Africa, was launched in June with seed capital from Airbus and the Jeddah-based Islamic Development Bank.

 Use of lease financing among commercial airlines has also expanded.
 Large carriers, which tend to secure lower lease rates, reduce the risk of a fall in the value of their fleets, while smaller rivals gain aircraft they could not buy outright.